Why is Wink switching to a subscription service?

 Can I access Wink from my computer, mobile web, or browser-based platform?

 Yes.
-We’ve partnered with Amazon Echo so you can use your voice to control smart products around your home.
-Right now you can control all of your Wink-compatible lighting products and Wink-enabled Nest Thermostats through Alexa, and we’ll be adding additional product categories and features over time.
+We’ve partnered with Amazon Alexa so you can use your voice to control smart products around your home with a Wink Subscription.
+Right now you can control all of your Wink-compatible lighting products, Wink-compatible Locks and Wink-enabled Thermostats through Alexa, and we’ll be adding additional product categories and features over time.

 Does Wink work with IFTTT?